 The annual dividend for each share of Series A Exchangeable Preferred Stock offered hereby is \$ , payable in cash.
-The annual dividend for each share of Series B PIK Preferred Stock offered hereby is \$ , payable in shares of Series B PIK Preferred Stock until and cash thereafter.
-The Preferred Stock is convertible on or after , 1997 in the case of the Series A Exchangeable Preferred Stock, and on or , 2000 in the case of the Series B PIK Preferred Stock, in each case, at the option of the holder, unless previously redeemed, into shares of Common Stock at a rate (subject to adjustment in certain events) of shares of Common Stock for each share of Preferred Stock, equivalent to a for each share of Common Stock.
+The annual dividend for each share of Series B PIK Preferred Stock offered hereby is \$ , payable in shares of Series B PIK Preferred Stock until , 2003 cash thereafter.
+The Preferred Stock is convertible on or after , 1997 in the case of the Series A Exchangeable Preferred Stock, and on or after , 2000 in the case of the Series B PIK Preferred Stock, in ea , 2000 in the case of the Series B PIK Preferred Stock, in each case, at the option of the holder, unless previously redeemed, into shares of Common Stock at a rate (subject to adjustment in certain events) of shares of Common Stock for each share of Preferred Stock, equivalent to a for each share of Common Stock.
 The conversion conversion price of \$ rate was determined by the Company, in consultation with Credit Suisse First Boston.
-Among the factors considered by the Board of Directors in determining the conversion rate were (i) the market value of the Common Stock; (ii) the present and projected operating results and financial condition of the Company; (iii) an assessment of the Company's management and management's analysis of the growth potential of the Company and of the Company's market area; (iv) the aggregate size of the Rights Offering; and (v) the conversion area; (1V) the aggregate size of the Rights Offering; and (V) the conversion rate which the Board of Directors believes investors would readily accept under current economic circumstances.
-The shares of Series A Exchangeable Preferred Stock will be exchangeable, subject to certain conditions, at the option of the Company, in whole (but not in part), on any dividend payment date on or after , 2000 for the Company's % Convertible Subordinated Notes due 2012 (the "Notes") at a rate of \$50 principal amount of Notes for each share of Series A Exchangeable Preferred Stock.
+Among the factors considered by the Board of Directors in determining the conversion rate were (i) the market value of the Common Stock; (ii) the present and projected operating results and financial condition of the Company; (iii) an assessment of the Company's management and management's analysis of the growth potential of the Company and of the Company's market area; (iv) the aggregate size of the Rights Offering; and (v) the conversion rate which the Board of Directors believes investors would readily accept under current economic circumstances.
+The shares of Series A Exchangeable Preferred Stock will be exchangeable, subject to certain conditions, at the option of the Company, in whole (but not in part), on any dividend payment date on or after , 2000 for the Company's % Convertible Subordinated Notes due 2012 (the "Notes") at a rate of \$50 principal amount of Notes for each share of Series A Exchangeable Preferred Stock The Series P Subordinated Notes due 2012 (the "Notes") at a rate of pop principal amount of Notes for each share of Series A Exchangeable Preferred Stock.
 The Series B PIK Preferred Stock will not be exchangeable for Notes.
 See "Description of the Notes."
 Except as described above, the terms of the Series A Exchangeable Preferred Stock and the Series B PIK Preferred Stock are identical in all respects.
-The Preferred Stock is not redeemable prior to or after such date, the Company may redeem the Preferred Stock, in whole or in part at the prices set forth herein, plus in each case, accrued and unpaid dividends.
+The Preferred Stock is not redeemable prior to 2000.
+0n or after such date, the Company may redeem the Preferred Stock, in whole or in part at the prices set forth herein, plus in each case, accrued and unpaid dividends.
 All shares of Preferred Stock issued and outstanding as of 2012 shall be redeemed by the Company at the redemption price of \$50 per share.
-Dividends on the Preferred Stock are cumulative from the date of issuance and are payable quarterly in arrears commencing "Description of Preferred Stock." , 1997.
-See
+Dividends on the Preferred Stock are cumulative from the date of , 1997.
+See issuance and are payable quarterly in arrears commencing "Description of Preferred Stock.'